impacthubauckland/www/content/about.md

 ![Stefan Rüegg](images/stefan-photo.jpg "Stefan Rüegg")

-Stefan Rüegg is a highly versatile strategist, networker and change agent whose work focuses on catalysing positive social and environmental impact in business.
+[Stefan Rüegg](https://www.linkedin.com/in/stefan-r%C3%BCegg-b488296/) is a co founder of Impact Hub Auckland and also [Proxima Global](http://proxima.global/).
+He is a  highly versatile strategist, networker and change agent whose work focuses on catalysing positive social and environmental impact in business.
 He combines more than fifteen years of sustainability experience as a business consultant and corporate sustainability analyst.
 Originally he qualified as an environmental scientist from Switzerland’s leading scientific university.